-On January 6, 2014, the Company received notice from Mr. Borkowski that the amount due to CRA in accordance with the Notes was \$2,197,453 plus interest at 15% neither of which the Company believes is valid and is only carrying the \$1,500,000 in Notes plus the \$394,244 of Advances payable.
+On January 6, 2014, the Company received notice from Mr. Borkowski that the amount due to CRA in accordance with the Notes was \$2,197,453 plus interest \$933,942 at 15% neither of which the Company believes is valid and is only carrying the \$1,500,000 in Notes plus the \$394,244 of Advances payable.
 The January 6, 2014 notice from Mr. Borkowski acknowledges that amounts above \$1,500,000 are "uncertificated."
 No Company approval or adequate substantiation for crediting the difference of \$1,894,244 and \$2,197,453 as amount due under the Convertible Notes or as Advances has been provided.
 The Company and GGC have also raised fraud issues with CR which have not been resolved; if unresolved, the fraud issues would vitiate CR's rights and create liabilities.
 A draft audit report was prepared, but both CRA and its director Mr. Premraj each failed to attend two shareholder and board meetings to consider the draft report.
-The February 27, 2014 shareholder and board meetings were adjourned in accordance with the Articles and when the shareholder meeting reconvened on March 7, 2014 the Company voted its majority shares approve the draft audit report.
+The February 27, 2014 shareholder and board meetings were adjourned in accordance with the Articles and when the shareholder meeting reconvened on March 7, 2014 the Company voted its majority shares to approve the draft audit report.
 On March 10, 2014, Mr. Borkowski purportedly on behalf of CRA received an "Order of Justice" and injunction from the Royal Court of Jersey against GGCRL, the Executive Chairman of GGCRL and the Company enjoining it from certain activities.
-The order was applied for and received on an ex parte basis without giving any of the defendants notice or opportunity to be heard and based on incomplete and fraudulent representations.
+The order was applied for and received on an exparte basis without giving any of the defendants notice or opportunity to be heard and based on incomplete and fraudulent representations.
 Neither Mr. Premraj who was consistently represented as the owner of CRA or Mr. Marvin who signed every agreement on behalf of CRA have submitted a sworn statement in support of CRA or Mr. Borkowski so there are additional concerns about fraud and misrepresentation as well as counterparty risk.
-GGCRL matters are subject to a broad arbitration agreement, and the Company has triggered the dispute resolution provisions of the 2011 JVA.
-The Jersey legal action is considered to be a nuisance, not based in law or fact, and designed only to extract extra legal advantages against the Company.
-Although the court could only provide a one hour hearing on April 2, 2014, the aspects of the exparte injunction affecting operations have been lifted.
+GGCRL matters are subject to a broad arbitration agreement, and the Company has triggered the dispute resolution provisions of the 2011 JVA as well as subsequent arbitration agreements.
+The Jersey legal action is considered to be a bad faith tactic, not based in law or fact, and designed only to extract extra legal advantages against the Company.
+On April 2, 2014, the aspects of the ex parte injunction affecting operations have been lifted and the Company has successfully argued that the matter must be referred to arbitration in New York.
 The Company is still considering its legal options with respect to CRA as well as the individuals who have misled the Company and frustrated the GGCRL joint venture as well as the November 2013 merger agreement with Signature.
 The Company is also aware that Mr. Borkowski has attempted to buy the Mego Gold ABB loan from the ABB bank, has materially interfered in the Company's contractual and business affairs and is cooperating with Mr. Mavridis and Caldera Resources in issuing defamatory material on the internet and elsewhere against the Company and its principals.
-The Company also learned that Mr. Borkowski purportedly of CRA met with Armenian tax officials in attempt to gain leverage for his claims against the Company, with no tax consequence to the Company, see Subsequent Events.
+The Company also learned that Mr. Borkowski purportedly of CRA met with Armenian tax officials in attempt to gain leverage for his claims against the Company, with no tax consequence to the Company as well as exoneration for the false charges.
+The Company has also received registry documents showing that in 2012 Mr. Borkowski established a company with Caldera's representative to Armenia named the "Aparan Mining Company."
+The Company has also received additional information on Mr. Borkowski's activities relative to damaging the Company and attempting to misappropriate its assets in Armenia.